Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 Available data include:

-- Email (personal or professional): usually it's the email they signed up on Linkedin with
+- Email (personal or professional): usually it's the email they signed up on LinkedIn with

 - Birth date